-In an effort to better prepare for emergencies the school has Critical Incident Guide flipcharts posted all around the campus.
+In an effort to better prepare for emergencies the school has procedures posted all around the campus.
 A fire drill preformed and evaluated during the fall trimester.
 The purpose of this drill is to prepare employees and students for an organized evacuation in case of fire or other emergencies (see attached evacuation map).